vockoi/Predictive-Damage-Output-Modeling/README.md

 ### Aim

-This data science research project aims to predict the total damage a player with a TopLaner or Jungler role would inflict in a League of Legends match, given the game mechanics they decide to focus on.
+This data science research project aims to predict the total damage a player would inflict in a League of Legends match, given the game mechanics they decide to focus on.

 ### Files